carvel-dev/kapp-controller/README.md

   - [Checkout our tutorial](https://carvel.dev/kapp-controller/docs/latest/walkthrough/)

 :octocat: **GitOps** :octocat:
-  - Our Continous Delivery mechanism is perfect for GitOps!
+  - Our Continuous Delivery mechanism is perfect for GitOps!
   - Use a git repository as your single source of truth for Kubernetes Package Management
   - [Checkout our tutorial](https://carvel.dev/kapp-controller/docs/latest/packaging-gitops/)